-Top Five Best Laptops for DaVinci Resolve Under $2000 in 2020
+Top Five Best Windows Laptops for DaVinci Resolve Under $2000 in 2021

 Below are a few good budget laptop choices for DaVinci Resolve.
 In fact, they will be suitable for any video post production software.
+Most of these are well under $2000.
 These are Amazon affiliate links.
 It’s also worth taking a look at the “other products related to this item”.
 If you click on “see more product details” you can also check “compare with similar items” as well.
 You might find something slightly different that suits you better, or even at a better price but I would encourage you to make sure you choose a laptop with at least one Thunderbolt 3 port.
-I’ll add links to others as and when I find good deals.
+The ASUS TUF Dash F15 even has a Thunderbolt 4 port (and a RTX 3060 GPU).
+Products on Amazon change all the time, but I’ll add links to others as and when I find good deals.

 Expand DaVinci Resolve Performance with an eGPU

 One important thing to consider when selecting a laptop for DaVinci Resolve is if it has Thunderbolt 3.
 This makes it possible to use an eGPU to expand performance.

 All laptops now come with USB Type C ports.
 It can be confusing because both USB 3.1 Gen 2 and Thunderbolt 3 use the USB Type C connector.
 However, just because a laptop has a UBC Type C port, doesn’t mean it has Thunderbolt 3.
 Be careful and check the technical specs of the laptop carefully.
 Don’t assume that because you see a USB Type C port, that the laptop must have Thunderbolt 3, it may not be the case.

 - Learn more about DaVinci Resolve Minimum System Requirements